 Dust mites are too small to see with the naked eye.
 You need to use a microscope to see them.

 Dust mite allergies show up as a runny nose or sneezing.
 It’s also common to have signs of asthma with difficulty breathing and prolonged wheezing.
 Some people have symptoms of itchy skin.
-Dust mites do not bite.
-They just feed off things like dead skin and the problem they cause is allergies and asthma.
+Dust mites do not bite, but they do feed off things like dead skin, and the problem they cause is exacerbating allergy and asthma symptoms.

 Dust Mites: Not to Be Confused with Bed Bugs